WongMan58/Wordle-Helper/README.md

-# Wordle Bot
+# Wordle Helper

-Wordle Bot is a program made in python that helps you correctly guess the answer to today's wordle.
+Wordle Helper is a special program that can help the user more efficiently beat the game Wordle.
+Other than just helping with Wordle, it can also help you play other games, if implemented, that are similar to Wordle (Quordle, Canuckle...)

 # To-Do
-  - [x] Rewrite entire program
+  - [ ] Refractor program
-  - [ ] Fix bug where if the word you input has two of the same letter, the bot breaks
-  - [ ] Optimize code to be shorter and more accurate
+  - [ ] Optimize code after refractor
-  - [ ] Use percentages to show which words have a bigger change to be correct
+  - [ ] Use word percentages to suggest more accurate results

 _NOTE: This is a WIP, things may change in the near future_